10 Instagram Automation Myths Debunked in 2026

 Is automation against Instagram's TOS?

-How many accounts can I safely automate?
+How many accounts should I automate?

 What's the biggest mistake beginners make?